jpthiele/dealii-Wiki/Notes-on-visualizing-high-order-output.md

 ### Code

-The images shown above were generated using the VTU files produced by the program below:
+The images shown above were generated using the _vtu_ files produced by the program below:

 ```c++
 #include <deal.II/grid/tria.h>